Alignment Procedure for Linking under Approximate Invariance

 See also

-For IRT linking see also linking.haberman
+For IRT linking see also linking.haberman or

 For modeling random item effects for loadings and intercepts

-see mcmc.2pno.ml
+see mcmc.2pno.ml.

 Examples